-Golden Ring is a Russian gem, a fantastic route, a bucket list idea, a lifetime experience, and if you travel to Russia, this would be your ultimate Russian holidays 2015.
+Golden Ring is a Russian gem, fantastic route, bucket list idea, lifetime experience, and if you travel to Russia, this would be your ultimate Russian holidays in 2015.

-Here are fun facts about cities of Golden Ring and some golden moments of our tours.
+Here are fun facts about cities of Golden Ring Tour and some golden moments of our tours.

 Golden Ring of Russia